WHAT IS ADS.TXT AND HOW DOES IT HELP PUBLISHERS MONETIZE MORE EFFICIENTLY?

 Here’s how ads.txt works in the programmatic ecosystem:

-Here are the 4 easy steps to correctly implement your ads.txt file:
+Here are the 4 easy steps for correctly implementing your ads.txt file:

 1. Double-check that you’ve included all existing demand and ad partners in your ads.txt file